 Bradley Observatory Open House Series

 Humans have been gazing at the stars since they could look up, and have kept written records about motions in the heavens for millenia.
 This year, we will explore the rich history of astronomy and astronomical thought that predates Galileo.
 Our speakers will come from a variety of ancient disciplines including astronomy, architecture, classical studies, history and theology.
-Visit the Astronomy Shows and Events for more info.
+See these events listed in the Metro Atlanta events page here.

 Contact, Address, Directions, Parking Info and Website